 - fog or perspiration in between the glass

 If you find any of these signs of damage, it may be time for replacement windows.
 Make sure you get Energy Star approved windows.
 They save energy costs year round and increase the value of your home.
-According to national remodeling industry statistics and an Angie’s List nationwide survey of remodelers and real estate agents, replacing your windows will not only make you a much happier homeowner, it can even generate as much as an 80% return on your investment when you factor in bill savings and your home’s resale value.
+According to national remodeling industry statistics and an Angie’s List nationwide survey of remodelers and real estate agents, replacing your windows will not only make you a much happier homeowner, but it can also generate as much as an 80% return on your investment when you factor in bill savings and your home’s resale value.